nikitasementcov/project-lvl4-s441/README.md

 ### TODO:

-- Add modal to create a channel instead of the deleted form under the channel list
 - Error handling
 - Loading indicator on channel updating and deletion
 - Validation of empty inputs, validate max length of channel or make channel name clipping